 According to Envisage Digital, 37% of websites use WordPress.

 Wix and Squarespace have more limitations than WordPress.
-Through WordPress plugins, which only take a minute to download and set up in most cases, you can program a website to perform all sorts of complicated functions without coding knowledge.
+Through WordPress plug-ins, which only take a minute to download and set up in most cases, you can program a website to perform all sorts of complicated functions without coding knowledge.

-Wix and Squarespace were designed to be very low-maintenance and easy to use, so much so that somebody with little to no experience can manage them without help.
+Managing a WordPress website requires more work because of its relative complexity compared to drag-and-drop builders, such as Wix and Squarespace.
+Wix and Squarespace were designed to be very low-maintenance and easy to use, so somebody with little to no experience can manage them without help.

 Google, Yahoo and Bing are all search engines.
 Google, the most popular search engine in the U.S., has hundreds of ranking factors that decide the order of their search results.

 “Online Giving for Churches | Donation Software & App – Vanco" is the text we set as the title tag for our main faith product page, vancopayments.com/egiving.
-The example below that result is the title tag we set for our home page.
+In the example below, that result is the title tag we set for our home page.

 Title tags matter to church marketing because Google uses them as a key input to determine what your page is about.
 This makes it one of the top ranking factors.

-If you can make your church sound compelling within the title tag text you use, that can help your rankings as well.
+If you can make your church sound compelling in the title tag text you use, that can help your rankings as well.
 If your search result has a high click rate, Google and other search engines will give you better rankings.

-A meta description is a digital church marketing tool your ministry should use, especially because many churches will forget to add one for their pages.
+A meta description is a digital church marketing tool your ministry should use, especially because many churches forget to add one for their pages.

 Unlike the title tag, Google doesn’t use the text as one of its direct ranking factors, but it does use the click rates of each result to determine rankings.
 Your meta descriptions, if compelling, can encourage more people to click on your pages.

 By having a meta description that is persuasive, your church’s marketing can enjoy a boost in free traffic.
 If you don’t include a meta description for a page, Google’s robots will create one for you.
-Unfortunately, the text the robots pull from your website can look a little like Mad Libs with all the odd and unrelated text that gets fused together.
+Unfortunately, the text the robots pull from your website can look a little like Mad Libs with odd and unrelated text that gets fused together.